 In 2002, Andy founded www.Taropatch.net, the online community dedicated to Hawaiian music and culture.
 Mentioned in Acoustic guitar magazine, Lonely Planet, and the Honolulu Advertiser, Taropatch.net has become recognized as a valuable resource connecting fans, students and performers of slack key and Hawaiian music from all over the world.

 Andy is a board member of Hālāwai, a New York not-for-profit corporation, whose mission is to foster and support a community of individuals who share a common interest in the heritage, culture, history and future of the people of Hawaiʻi and other Pacific Islands.

 In 2009, Andy brought the Hawaiian Treasures Celebration Tour featuring George Kahumoku, Jr., Dennis Kamakahi and Richard Hoʻopiʻi to New Jersey.
 Proceeds from the concert benefited the music program at The Episcopal Church of St. Paul.
-In 2014, Andy presented The Masters of Hawaiian Music Tour featuring George Kahumoku, Jr., Ledward Kaapana and Richard Ho‘opi‘i, Jeff Peterson, Kawika Kahiapo, and Nathan Aweau.
+He has continued to present The Masters of Hawaiian Music Tour featuring artists including George Kahumoku, Jr., Ledward Kaapana, Richard Ho‘opi‘i, Jeff Peterson, Kawika Kahiapo, and Nathan Aweau.